Profession: First US President

 - 1776-12-26 George Washington defeats Hessians at Battle of Trenton in American Revolutionary War

-- 1777-01-03 General George Washington's revolutionary army defeats British forces at Battle of Princeton, NJ
+- 1777-01-03 General George Washington's revolutionary army defeats British forces at Battle of Princeton, New Jersey

 - 1777-09-11 Battle of Brandywine, Pennysylvania; Americans lose to the British, Polish soldier Casimir Pulaski saves life of George Washington